 An early 19th century oak library table.

-Two drawers either side, tooled leather top.
+Two drawers either side, tooled leather top, chamfered square section legs

-137 X 94cm, 74cm high
+137 X 94cm, 76cm high

-English Circa 1840
+English Circa 1860

-Ex: The collection of Lord Alistair McAlpine of West Green
+The collection of Lord Alistair McAlpine of West Green

 A.W.N.
 Pugin(1812-1852), The English born architect and designer was one of the foremost proponents of the Gothic style believing it to be the only possible Christian style.
 His writings and designs exerted great influence, and among his best known projects is his work on the Palace of Westminster.
 Pugin’s furniture is generally plain and solid without much ornamentation.